-Let’s talk about some natural alternatives to retinols and their benefits.
+Let’s talk about some natural alternatives to retinols their benefits and why you should add them to your skincare routine instead.

-Retinols have long been advertised as the best treatment around for hyper pigmentation, wrinkles, acne, fine lines, and collagen increase.
+Retinols have long been advertised as the best treatment around for hyperpigmentation, wrinkles, acne, fine lines, and collagen increase.
 Retinol are not new to the skincare industry, in fact, they are one of the most studied and evidence based topical medications.
+The main reason is because retinol products deliver great and long lasting results.

 What are retinols?